Skip to main content

 Good evening everyone,

-For those who do not know me, I am [Your Name], [Bride Name]’s father.
-Today I have the great honor of standing here as a very proud parent, and the slightly more difficult task of trying to speak about my daughter without becoming too emotional before the first paragraph is finished.
+For those who don’t know me, I’m [Your Name], [Bride Name]’s father.
+Today, I have the great honor of standing here as a proud parent, and the slightly tougher task of talking about my daughter without getting too emotional before I even finish the first paragraph.

-First, I want to thank everyone for being here to celebrate [Bride Name] and [Groom Name].
-Some of you have travelled, rearranged plans, helped behind the scenes, offered encouragement, sent messages, calmed nerves and made today feel like the beautiful gathering it has become.
-We are grateful to have you in this room.
+First, thank you all for being here to celebrate [Bride Name] and [Groom Name].
+Some of you traveled, changed plans, helped behind the scenes, offered encouragement, sent messages, calmed nerves and made today the beautiful celebration it has become.
+We’re grateful to have you all here.

 When your child gets married, people often ask how you feel.
-The truth is that there is no simple answer.
+Honestly, there isn’t a simple answer.
 You feel proud.
 You feel grateful.
-You feel a little surprised by how quickly the years have passed.
-You remember the little girl who [childhood memory], and at the same time you see the woman standing here today: strong, kind, funny, thoughtful and ready to begin this new chapter.
+You’re surprised by how quickly the years have passed.
+You remember the little girl who [childhood memory], and now you see the woman standing here: strong, kind, funny, thoughtful and ready for this new chapter.

 [Bride Name], watching you grow has been one of the greatest privileges of my life.
-Not because every year was easy, and not because you always made things simple for your parents.
-You did not.
-But because each stage showed us more of who you were becoming.
+Not because every year was easy, and not because you always made things simple for us—you didn’t.
+But each stage showed us a little more of who you were becoming.

-One memory that stays with me is [safe family memory].
-I love that memory because it shows your [quality: kindness, courage, humor, loyalty, patience, determination].
-It was not necessarily a huge public moment, but parents remember those smaller moments.
+One memory I’ll never forget is [safe family memory].
+I love it because it shows your [quality: kindness, courage, humor, loyalty, patience, determination].
+It wasn’t a big public moment, but parents remember those smaller things.
 They tell us something true about our children before the rest of the world fully sees it.

-What I admire most about you today is not only what you have achieved, but the way you care about people.
+What I admire most about you isn’t just what you’ve achieved, but how you care about people.
 You have a generous heart.
 You notice more than you say.
-You can be strong without needing to be hard, and you have a way of bringing warmth into the lives of the people close to you.
+You’re strong without needing to be hard, and you bring warmth into the lives of those close to you.

 And then came [Groom Name].

-[Groom Name], I want to say how happy we are to welcome you into this family.
-From the time we began to know you, it became clear that you love [Bride Name] with respect, humor and steadiness.
-You do not try to make her smaller.
-You make room for who she is.
-As her father, that means more than I can properly express.
+[Groom Name], we’re so happy to welcome you into our family.
+From the start, it was clear that you love [Bride Name] with respect, humor and steadiness.
+You don’t try to make her smaller—you make room for who she is.
+As her father, that means more to me than I can properly express.

-Seeing the two of you together has given us joy.
+Seeing the two of you together brings us real joy.
 You laugh together.
 You support each other.
-You seem to understand that love is not only in grand gestures, but in everyday patience, listening, forgiveness and choosing each other even when life is busy or imperfect.
+You understand that love isn’t only about grand gestures.
+It’s also about daily patience, listening, forgiveness and choosing each other even when life gets busy or imperfect.

-Marriage is a beautiful promise, but it is also a daily practice.
-It is made in the ordinary moments: the conversations after a long day, the decisions made together, the apologies offered, the meals shared, the quiet support and the ability to keep laughing when things do not go exactly to plan.
+Marriage is a beautiful promise, but it’s also a daily practice.
+It’s made in ordinary moments: conversations after a long day, choices made together, apologies offered, meals shared, quiet support and the ability to keep laughing when things don’t go to plan.

-[Bride Name], I am so proud of you.
-[Groom Name], I am so happy to call you family.
-To both of you, thank you for giving us a day filled with love and a future we are all excited to watch unfold.
+[Bride Name], I’m so proud of you.
+[Groom Name], I’m so happy to call you family.
+Thank you both for giving us a day filled with love and a future we’re all excited to watch unfold.

 Everyone, please raise your glass.